sheyman/docs-barbican/api-docs/api-operations/methods/put-update-v1-secret.rst

 .. code::

-    PUT /{version}/{tenantId}/secrets/{secret_id}
+    PUT /{version}/secrets/{secret_id}

-This method updates a specified secret.
+This method stores a payload for the specified secret.

-This method updates a secret.
+This method sets the payload for an existing secret when that secret was created without a payload.
 To provide secret information after the secret is created, submit a PUT request to the URI that contains the secret ID of the secret you want to update.
 Note that you can only make PUT request once after a POST call that does not include a payload.
-Also note that no other attributes of a secret can be modified via PUT..
+Also note that no other attributes of a secret can be modified via PUT.
 The PUT request should include the payload, as well as the appropriate Content-Type and Content-Encoding definitions.

 This table shows the possible response codes for this operation: